StatPhysBio/zernikegrams/README.md

 ### Building Dependencies from Source
 Most Anaconda packages distribute compiled binaries, not source code.
 Due to limitations of GH Actions runners (e.g., no Linux arm support), it's problematic to rely on GH Actions to compile and distribute code that we need to build from source.

-Currently, the only example of this is Reduce.
-Our approach is to put the build-from-source code in `devtools/conda-build/post-link.sh`, which conda automatically runs on every local machine when zernikegrams is installed.

-In general: all of the binaries we compile should be installed in the same, **non-root**, location.
-Currently, `$HOME/local` seems reasonable.
-If the code we're compiling uses `cmake`, then `-DCMAKE_INSTALL_PREFIX=$HOME/local` should do that.

 ### Roadmap
 - Support MMFT files as well as .pdb files.
 Currently there is support for `foldcomp`, but not MMFT.